Hranz/Projects/README.md

 Projects
 =============

-Current projects that I am working on, or projects that I have finished.
+Projects that I have finished for university.